Smoothed Analysis of Learning from Positive Samples: Introduction

-In this section, we present applications of our main results across various learning theory settings.
-In many of these cases, we give the first algorithms for the respective problems or obtain significant improvements over the best-known results.
+In this section, we {first present applications of our main results to get the fastest and/or most general known algorithms for problems in truncated statistics and, then, generalize our results.}